 Belize is a haven for water sports.
 You can go deep-sea fishing, sailing, and kayaking.
 Shark Ray Alley near Ambergris Caye allows you to swim with sharks and rays.

-Then there is the scuba diving.
-The Belizean Barrier Reef system is part of the second largest barrier reef in the world.
+Then, there is scuba diving.
+The Belize Barrier Reef system is part of the second largest barrier reef in the world.
 One of its attractions is the Great Blue Hole, which was made famous by Jacques Cousteau.

 Belize is also a haven for nature-lovers.
 There are lush rainforests.
 The Cockscomb Wildlife Sanctuary has a jaguar preserve.
 Visitors here may not see these elusive cats but they will find tapirs, howler monkeys, and tropical birds galore as well as other wildlife.

 The Maya mountains provide many hiking trails to climb and lovely waterfalls to swim under.

 Zipline tours appeal to adrenaline junkies while cave tubing provides a different type of adventure.
 Tourists relax on an inner tube as they float through magnificent underground caverns.

 History buffs will enjoy visiting the many Mayan ruins.
 They can learn how to make chocolate the way the Maya did or visit the Belize Spice Farm for a culinary adventure.